openvcloud/docs/docs/Installation/Installation.md

 <a id="validate-config"></a>
 ## Validate the configuration file

-Having valid configuration is of course very important.
+Having valid configuration is off course very important.
 Validating is done with the OpenvCloud environment manager, a.k.a. **Meneja** (Swahili for 'manager'), available on https://meneja.gig.tech.

-In [Meneja](https://meneja.gig.tech) you can select the environment you are setting up and click the **Validate configuration** button.
-When your configuration is valid you'll see the following text appear next to the button: **"The configuration is valid!"***
+In [Meneja](https://meneja.gig.tech) you can select the environment you are setting up, and click the **Validate configuration** button.
+When your configuration is valid, you'll see the following text appear next to the button: **"The configuration is valid!"***

 <a id="controller-os"></a>
 ## Install the operation system on the controller nodes

 On [Meneja](https://meneja.gig.tech) a USB stick can be downloaded that already has the custom configuration for a specific environment.
-As shown on the screenshot below, there is a link called "Download usb installer image" which results in a bootable ISO file, which can be used to boot from (via the IPMI or via burning it onto a USB stick):
+As shown on the screenshot below, there is a link called "Download usb installer image" which results in a bootable ISO file, that can be used to boot from (via the IPMI or via burning it onto a USB stick):

 ![meneja](images/meneja.png)